SherazKhan/pywear/README.md

 Project Organization
 ------------
     ├── .github            <- Work flows for CI/CD
-    │   └── workflows      <- Yamls files for testing
+    │   └── workflows      <- Yamls files for testing and Docker │
-    │
     ├── README.md          <- The top-level README for developers using this project.
     │